 Add a dash of seasonal color

 Simple arrangements of decorative objects are another means of highlighting your holiday palette for holiday guests.
-Filling a large glass hurricane with glass ornaments of different sizes from the same color family; also try grouping arrangements of filled hurricanes in varied heights, shapes and opacities.
+Try filling a large hurricane glass with glass ornaments of different sizes from the same color family; also try grouping arrangements of filled hurricane glasses in varied heights, shapes and opacities.